Wet Room Ideas For The Disabled

 Why choose a wet room?

-It is estimated that 80% of all falls that happen at home will happen in the bathroom, and this figure is sadly even higher among disabled and elderly people.
-It is often the case that these falls could have been prevented if the right safety features were in place.
+It is reported that 80% of all falls that happen at home will happen in the bathroom, and the likelihood of a bathroom-related injury is much higher if you are elderly or disabled.
+Often, these falls could have been prevented if the right safety features were in place.
 Having the correct bathroom for your needs (such as a disabled wet room) significantly reduces the risk of injury, while also ensuring that your bathing experience is comfortable and enjoyable.

 In addition to ease of access, there are a number of features which can be included in a wet room which make them more suitable & safe for the disabled.
 We will explore these below.